adlnet/xAPI-Spec/xAPI-About.md

 associated with him or her.

 In Figure 3, a learner accesses multiple services.
 Some of these services are used at work, others at home.
-Some are used for social purposes and others are used for educational or professional puproses.
+Some are used for social purposes and others are used for educational or professional purposes.
 Thus, there are multiple personas functioning collectively within these services.
 Each of these services send data to the LRS.
 Afterwards, there are Statements from three different personas of the same learner.